Fermi polaron in atom-ion hybrid systems

-Finally, we plotted in Fig.~\ref{fig:fig3}(b) the quasiparticle weight, which quantifies the difference between the polaron wave function with respect the initial non-interacting state.
-The residue is slightly smaller than one for $b>r_{\star}$, namely the ion polaron resembles the non-interacting state.
-This result agrees with the ladder approximation by Christensen \textit{et al.}~\cite{chr22} for high and low unperturbed densities, $nr_{\star}^3=1$ and $nr_{\star}^3=0.1$, respectively.
-Nonetheless, for strong coupling and regardless of the density, the residue decays rapidly, approaching zero as one gets close to the first resonance $1/a$.
+Finally, we plotted in Fig.~\ref{fig:fig3}(b) the quasiparticle weight, which quantifies the difference between the polaron wave function with respect to the initial noninteracting state.
+The residue is slightly smaller than one for $b>r_{\star}$, namely the ion polaron resembles the noninteracting state.
+This result agrees with the ladder approximation by Christensen \textit{et al.}~\cite{chr22} for high and low densities, $nr_{\star}^3=1$ and $nr_{\star}^3=0.1$, respectively.
+Nonetheless, for strong coupling and regardless of the density, the residue decays rapidly, approaching zero as one gets close to $b_c$.
 This behavior is expected because the impurity gets more attracted to the atoms in the bath, and for a critical $b_c$, the molecule becomes the new ground state.
-Its wave function is orthogonal to the non-interacting initial state.
-For fixed $b$, a counterintuitive behavior was found first in~\cite{chr22} and also corroborated by our numerical simulations in which the quasiparticle residue is smaller as the density increases.
-In our calculations for $b=0.35r_{\star}$ the residue is $Z\approx0.25$ at the density $nr_{\star}^3=1$, while for a smaller density, e.g. $n r_{\star}^3=0.1$ the residue drops to zero within statistical error.
+For fixed $b$, a counterintuitive behavior was found first in~\cite{chr22} and also corroborated by our numerical simulations in which the quasiparticle residue increases as the density increases.
+In our calculations for $b=0.35r_{\star}$ the residue is $Z\approx0.25$ at the density $nr_{\star}^3=1$, while for a smaller density, e.g., $n r_{\star}^3=0.1$, the residue drops to zero within statistical error.
 In fact, depending on the unperturbed density, the atom-ion potential can trap an average number of fermions as depicted in Fig.~\ref{fig:fig1} (b).
 Indeed, for a fixed $b$ the number of atoms trapped at high densities is larger than at lower densities.
-In the latter scenario, the ions interact with only a few fermions, resulting in relatively significant few-body effects rather than many-body, as illustrated in Fig.~\ref{fig:fig2}, where the energy of the dimmer closely follows the one of the polaron, and therefore residue is notably large.
-Conversely, a sufficient number of fermions are present at higher densities, leading to collective local excitations that dress the ion, building up a tightly bound polaronic state characterized by a higher quasiparticle weight.\\
+In the latter scenario, the ion interacts with only a few fermions, resulting in relatively significant few-body effects rather than many-body;as a consequence, naively, one expects that the polaron and the dressed dimer become similar and the residue is smaller.
+Conversely, a sufficient number of fermions are present at higher densities, leading to collective local excitations that dress the ion, building up a tightly bound polaronic state characterized by a higher quasiparticle weight.